By adding other users to your RBC Royal Bank credit card account, you can take advantage of a number of great benefits:

-- Any purchases they make earn RBC Rewards® points, partner rewards or Cash Back credits for the Primary Applicant
+- Qualifying purchases will earn RBC Rewards® points, partner rewards or Cash Back credits for the Primary Applicant

 - Card activity has no impact on the Authorized User’s credit bureau score

-- It’s an ideal solution for parents who want to give their maturing child access to funds while they teach the responsibilities that come with credit
+- It’s an ideal solution for parents who want to give their child (14 years of age or older) access to funds while they teach the responsibilities that come with credit

 - Also a convenient way to give caregivers and nannies access to credit within set limits

 - All spending is consolidated into one monthly statement, and transactions made by different users are clearly identified

 - Authorized Users with the Family Card option must be at least 14 years of age and a resident of Canada.

 - A Primary or Co-Applicant can add an Authorized User.
 A Primary or Co-Applicant cannot be an Authorized User.

 - You may add up to nine Authorized Users per account.

 - A minimum limit of $100 must be assigned to each Authorized User with the Family Card option.
 If no limit is set, the Authorized User will have full access to your available credit limit.